Engee Function

 Arguments:

-• overflow' — enabling overflow (`true) or saturation (false);
+overflow— enabling overflow (true) or saturation (false); -

-• `rm' is the rounding method (see the list above).
+rm— the rounding method (see the list above).

-Inferring the result type using *_promote_type
+Inferring the type of result using *_promote_type

 If you need to calculate the result type of an operation, then use the listed functions: